How to use transit to enjoy Hispanic Heritage Month in the Chicago region

 How to get there:

 Just a few stops farther west along the Pink Line is Pilsen’s neighbor, La Villita (or Little Village).
-Be sure to check out the 26th Street arch, designated an official landmark earlier this year and marking the gateway to what is often referred to as the “Mexican capital of the Midwest.”
+Be sure to check out the 26th Street arch, designated an official landmark and marking the gateway to what is often referred to as the “Mexican capital of the Midwest.”
 Walk along 26th Street to enjoy one of the most vibrant retail districts in all of Chicago, including locally owned shops, restaurants, bakeries, and more.

 How to get there: